Partitioning Perfect Graphs into Stars: Interval graphs

 It remains to prove the running time bound.
 We first preprocess the input as follows: in $O(n+m)$~time, we can get an interval representation of an interval graph with $n$~intervals that use start and end points in~$\{1,\dots,n\}$~\cite[Section~8]{COS09}.
-Hence, in $O(n)$~time, we can get an increasingly sorted list~$L$ of $2n$~event points (for example, using ``pigeon sort'').
-Then, in $O(n)$~time, iterate over~$L$ and reassign the event points to points in $\{1,\dots,2n\}$ in the order of their appearance in~$L$.
+We modify this representation so that each position is the start or end point of at most one interval: first, for each interval, we add its start point to the beginning of a list~$L$ and its end point to the end of~$L$.
+We sort~$L$ using a stable sorting algorithm like counting sort in $O(n)$~time.
+The result is a sorted list~$L$ that, for each position, contains first the start points and then the end points.
+Now, in $O(n)$~time, we iterate over~$L$ and reassign each event points to its own position in $\{1,\dots,2n\}$ in the order of its appearance in~$L$.
 At the same time, we build an $2n$-element array~$B$ such that $B[i]$ holds a pointer to the interval starting or ending at event point~$i$ (there is at most one such interval).
 It follows that all preprocessing works in $O(n+m)$~time.

-After this preprocessing, each of the $O(n)$~iterations for some $t\in\{1,\dots,2n\}$ of the loop in line~\ref{algoLoop} of \autoref{algo:P3-interval} is executed in $O(\log n)$~time: in constant time, we get the interval $B[t]$ starting or ending at~$t$ and each operation on the handle list can be executed in $O(\log n)$ time if it is implemented as a balanced binary tree (not that only the current value of $\A t$ need to be kept at each point, hence it is never necessary for the algorithm to make a copy of the whole handle list). \end{proof}
+\looseness=-1 After this preprocessing, each of the $O(n)$~iterations for some $t\in\{1,\dots,2n\}$ of the loop in line~\ref{algoLoop} of \cref{algo:P3-interval} is executed in $O(\log n)$~time: in constant time, we get the interval $B[t]$ starting or ending at~$t$ and each operation on the token list can be executed in $O(\log n)$ time if it is implemented as a balanced binary tree (note that only the current value of $\A t$ need to be kept at each point, hence it is never necessary for the algorithm to make a copy of the whole token list). \end{proof}